nypublicradio/audiogram/THEMES.md

 * `foregroundColor` - A convenience option for setting `waveColor` and `captionColor` to the same thing.
 * `maxDuration` - Maximum duration of an audiogram, in seconds (e.g. set this to `30` to enforce a 30-second time limit).
 The default is `300` (5 minutes).

-### Making changes

-After you've edited `settings/themes.json`, you'll want to run either `npm run rebuild` or `npm start` to rebundle the new themes for the editor.

 ### A note about fonts

 By default, Audiogram will already have access to fonts on your system.
 This might be fine for local use, but it will become a problem on a server without the fonts you're used to, or if you want to use a specific font across lots of installations.